WRVQ

-WRVQ (94.5 FM "Q94") is a commercial radio station licensed to Richmond, Virginia, and serving Central Virginia.
-WRVQ is owned and operated by Audacy, Inc. It airs a contemporary hit radio format.
-The syndicated Elvis Duran show from former sister station WHTZ in New York City is heard in morning drive time.
-The studios and offices are located just north of Richmond city limits on Basie Road in unincorporated Henrico County, Virginia.
+WRVQ (94.5 FM, "Q94") is a commercial radio station licensed to Richmond, Virginia, and serving Greater Richmond Region.
+Owned by Audacy, Inc., it airs a contemporary hit radio format, with studios and offices are located just north of Richmond city limits on Basie Road in unincorporated Henrico County, Virginia.
+WRVQ's transmitter is on WRVA Road in Henrico, co-located with the towers for WRVA.

-WRVQ's transmitter is on WRVA Road in Henrico, co-located with the towers for sister station WRVA 1140 AM.
-WRVQ has an unusually high effective radiated power (ERP) of 200,000 watts.
-It broadcasts in the HD Radio hybrid format.
-The HD2 digital subchannel carries the sports radio programming of sister station WRNL 910 AM.
+WRVQ broadcasts in HD Radio; the HD2 digital subchannel carries the sports radio programming of WRNL.

 History

 Early years as WRVB, WRVA-FM

 On August 10, 1948, the station signed on as WRVB.
 It was the FM counterpart to WRVA.
 WRVA and WRVB were owned by a tobacco company, Larus & Brother, with studios in the Hotel Richmond.
-WRVB had an effective radiated power of 25,000 watts, mostly simulcasting WRVA, including the line-up of CBS Radio Network dramas, comedies, sports and news, during the "Golden Age of Radio."
+WRVB had an effective radiated power of 25,000 watts, mostly simulcasting WRVA, including the line-up of CBS Radio Network dramas, comedies, sports and news, during the "Golden Age of Radio".

 In 1956, Larus & Brother signed on WRVA-TV (now WWBT).
 At the same time, the FM call sign was switched to WRVA-FM.
 When the TV station became an NBC network affiliate, WRVA-AM-FM switched to the NBC Radio Network as well.